f5devcentral/terraform-azure-bigip-module/examples/README.md

+We can have N-nic deployments based on user provided subnet_ids and securitygroup_ids.

+With module count, user can deploy multiple bigip instances in the azure cloud (with the default value of count being one )

 #### BIG-IP Automation Toolchain InSpec Profile for testing readiness of Automation Tool Chain components

 After the module deployment, we can use inspec tool for verifying the Bigip connectivity along with ATC components